The Quick and the Dead (1995 film): Filming

 The town of Redemption was designed by Patrizia von Brandenstein, known for her work on Amadeus (1984) and The Untouchables (1987).
 Raimi's first choice as the visual effects supervisor was William Mesa, his collaborator on Darkman (1990) and Army of Darkness (1992).
 Instead, Sony chose The Computer Film Company to create the VFX sequences.
 Pick-up scenes took place through November - December 1994.
 This included an extended duel between Sharon Stone and Gene Hackman.

 Stone had a love scene with Crowe removed from the final cut of The Quick and the Dead before the film's release in the United States.
 The actress/co-producer thought the scene did not fit in with the picture's established reality.
-It was restored for the home cinema releases of the film.
+It was included in overseas releases of the film, both theatrically and on home media.

 Soundtrack

-The original motion picture soundtrack for The Quick and the Dead, was released by the Varèse Sarabande music label on February 14, 1995.
+The original motion-picture soundtrack for The Quick and the Dead was released by the Varèse Sarabande music label on February 14, 1995.
 The score for the film was composed and conducted by Alan Silvestri and mixed by Dennis Sands.
 Kenneth Karman and Thomas Drescher edited the film's music.